-We love our forests for camping and recreation, their natural beauty, economic resource, and perhaps carbon dioxide
+We love our forests for camping and recreation, their natural beauty, economic resource, and perhaps carbon dioxide sequestration, its removal.

 Some environmental problems require expertise from many areas of study to remedy.
 Our universities fulfill that need by offering courses of interdisciplinary studies in environmental applications.

 These exceedingly complex situations may involve ground water, well contamination and surface water pollution information.
 Engineering consultants work with different type of soils,